Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 The later statuses `Ontvangen`, `Gefactureerd`, and `Betaald` remain outside the detailed current-state scope for now.

-## 4.10 PO generation and supplier email
+## 4.10 PO generation and supplier email----Observed

 After `Verricht`, Exact generates the PO document and emails it to the buyer in Outlook.